djhenning/djhenning.github.io/_pages/about.md

 I received my bachelor in Economics, Politics and International Studies at [Warwick University](https://warwick.ac.uk/fac/soc/economics/), and had the privilege to complete my high school at [UWCAd](https://www.uwcad.it/).

-**As of the 2nd of March 2025, I am still on the economic job market and available for interviews.**

 In my **[Job Market Paper](https://djhenning.github.io/assets/pdf/Henning_JMP.pdf)** I investigate the distortionary impact of tax audits.

 Please do not hesitate to get in touch: [djhenning@ucla.edu](mailto:djhenning@g.ucla.edu)